nvm-sh/nvm/README.markdown

 cd() {
   builtin cd "$@"
   if [[ -f .nvmrc && -r .nvmrc ]]; then
-    nvm use
+    nvm use --silent
   elif [[ `nvm current` != `nvm version default` ]]; then
-    nvm use default
+    nvm use --silent default
   fi
 }
 cd .